Here are a few easy ways to make your home a little more eco-friendly, which is not only good for the environment but for your family too.

-With SA in the throes of an electricity crises, it makes sense for your family (as well as for the country) to be as self-sufficient as possible when it comes to water and electricity.
-Consider installing solar panels, an inverter (to store and use your solar energy), as well as JoJo tanks to harness rain water to use in the garden, for washing dishes and in the bath.
+With SA in the throes of an electricity crisis, it makes sense for your family (as well as for the country) to be as self-sufficient as possible when it comes to water and electricity.
+Consider installing solar panels, an inverter (to store and use your solar energy), as well as JoJo tanks to harness rainwater to use in the garden, for washing dishes and in the bath.

 Plant more trees

 A great way to appreciate nature and get your family out in the garden is to plant more trees and shrubs.
 Trees are essential to life.
 They create the oxygen we breathe and filter out pollution.
 Trees also help to remove carbon dioxide and other greenhouse gases from the environment, so the more trees we plant, the better for us and the earth!

 Native trees and plants also help to attract butterflies and birds to your region, which helps to create a perfect ecosystem in your backyard.